cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-alter-table.md

 :   These forms alter the sequence that underlies an existing identity column. sequence_option is an option supported by [ALTER SEQUENCE](/docs/sql-statements/sql-statement-alter-sequence.md) such as `INCREMENT BY`.

 SET STATISTICS
 :   Sets the per-column statistics-gathering target for subsequent [ANALYZE](/docs/sql-statements/sql-statement-analyze.md) operations.
-The target can be set in the range 0 to 10000, or set to -1 to revert to using the system default statistics target ([default_statistics_target](../config_params/guc-list.html#default_statistics_target).
+The target can be set in the range 0 to 10000, or set to -1 to revert to using the system default statistics target (`default_statistics_target`).
 When set to 0, no statistics are collected.

 :   `SET STATISTICS` acquires a `SHARE UPDATE EXCLUSIVE` lock.